4 / 24 / 2026

 A tear out of his eyes.

-Math: We wrapped up our unit on shapes this week.
+πŸ“•MATH: We wrapped up our unit on shapes this week.
+Next week we will start our last unit of the year - Time.

 Happy weekend!